-For many high school seniors, the college admissions process can be a rollercoaster of emotions, from the excitement of submitting applications to the anxiety of waiting for acceptance letters.
-But what happens when you find yourself placed on the dreaded waitlist?
-While being waitlisted can feel disheartening, it’s important to remember that it’s not the end of the road.
-In this article, we’ll explore strategies for navigating the waitlist process and increasing your chances of moving off the waitlist to secure admission to your dream college in 2024.
+For many high school seniors, applying to college can feel like an emotional rollercoaster.
+You go from the excitement of sending in your applications to the nerves of waiting for acceptance letters.
+But what if you find yourself on the waitlist?
+While being waitlisted can be frustrating, it’s important to remember that it’s not the end of your college journey.
+In this article, we’ll share some tips on how to handle being on the waitlist and how you can improve your chances of moving off the waitlist and getting into your dream college in 2024.
+For more advice, check out this helpful guide on how to stay positive during the waitlist process or this resource on writing a strong letter of continued interest.

 What is the Waitlist?